zelphir/next-transpile-modules/README.md

 - check the [compatibility table](#compatibility-table) of this plugin
 - read more about semver and version resolutions: https://docs.npmjs.com/misc/semver

+### I have trouble making it work with v5

+Please make sure to [read the changelog](https://github.com/martpie/next-transpile-modules/releases).

 ### I have trouble making it work with Next.js 7

 Next.js 7 introduced Webpack 4 and Babel 7, [which changed a couple of things](https://github.com/zeit/next.js/issues/5393#issuecomment-458517433), especially for TypeScript and Flow plugins.